AviatrixSystems/Docs/HowTos/uservpn.rst

 ################

 1. Click `+ Add New`
 #.
 Select the `VPC ID` where this user should be attached.
-The associated load balancer will appear in the `LB/Gateweay Name`
+The associated load balancer will appear in the `LB/Gateway Name`
 #.
-Enter the `User Name` and `User Email`
+Enter the `User Name` and `User Email`.
+The User Name must match the user name of your DUO account.
+The User Email is optional.
 #.
 Click `OK`

    .. note::